 A “Pleasure Craft License,” as you might imagine from the name, is a document that gives your vessel number.
 This is a unique, one-of-a-kind number that’s only for your particular pleasure craft.
 Should an emergency arise, search and rescue workers can use this number to get the information that they need.
 Beyond all that, it serves as a kind of identification for the vessel, too.

 What Vessels Can Get This License?

 Firstly, only pleasure craft can get this license.
-On top of that, every pleasure craft must get this license, with some exceptions.
+On top of that, every craft must get this license, with some exceptions.
 That leads to the next question: “what is a pleasure craft?”
 Defined loosely, a pleasure craft is one that’s used for recreation, daily living, just having a good time, that kind of thing.
-A pleasure craft isn’t used for commercial purposes, to transport cargo, goods, or people, and so forth.
+A pleasure craft isn’t used for commercial purposes, to transport cargo, goods, people, and so forth.
 While, as you might imagine, there is some “grey area” here, for the most part, people don’t use pleasure craft to make money.
 Your friend giving you gas money for a boat ride doesn’t count.

 What Vessels Have to Get this License?

 Every pleasure craft has to get this license.
 However, there are exceptions.
 For example, if a vessel utilizes an engine that has less than 7.5kW (which roughly translates to ten horsepower) then it doesn’t have to get this license.
 Should you decide to get vessel registration for your pleasure craft instead, then you would be exempt from getting a license.
 Also, this is important to keep in mind especially during the summer, you have a 90-day “grace period” on this licensing.
 If you got your pleasure craft in the last 90 days, then you don’t have to get that license immediately.
 You do, however, have to carry documentation that has your name, address, and the purchase date of the pleasure craft.

 Where Can You Get this License and Registration?